 The word "framework" in regard to WordPress themes is something I get asked to explain quite a bit.
 How a framework integrates with WordPress and what benefit, if any, it will have on your website.
 That is why I only use the Genesis Framework with Child themes for all my sites.

-Frameworks can offer more robust functionality within your WordPress Dashboard through each framework's specific dashboard or in the Appearance > Customize area.
+Frameworks can offer more functionality within your WordPress Dashboard through each framework's specific dashboard or in the Appearance > Customize area.
 This pretty much makes a whole bunch of features that used to require coding knowledge or the ability to successfully weed through CSS or PHP files no longer necessary.

 To quote the WordPress Codex: